Wenman Coke (died 1776): Background

 Born Wenman Roberts, he was the son of Major Philip Roberts (a grandson of Sir Francis Wenman, 1st Baronet) and Anne Coke, daughter of Edward Coke and Carey Newton.
 He assumed the surname of Coke (pronounced "Cook") in lieu of his patronymic in 1750.
 In 1759 he succeeded to the substantial estates of his uncle, Thomas Coke, 1st Earl of Leicester, including the Coke family seat of Holkham Hall, Norfolk.
 Wenman's great-great grandfather, Sir Lewes Roberts (1596–1641), was a British merchant with the Levant and East India companies and an economist/writer on foreign commerce topics.
-Wenman's mother, Anne Coke, descended from Sir Edward Coke and from Thomas Osborne, 1st Duke of Leeds on her father, Edward Coke's side.
+Wenman's mother, Anne Coke, descended from the great barrister and jurist Sir Edward Coke and from Thomas Osborne, 1st Duke of Leeds on her father, Edward Coke's side.
 Anne Coke descended from Mary Boleyn Carey and Sir John Newton on her mother, Carey Newton's side.
 Anne Coke's grandfather, Sir John Newton, 3rd Baronet, was a third cousin of Sir Isaac Newton.